spilgames/spapi-router/README.rst

 CloudI[2]_ is an open source cloud computing platform with a focus on connecting heterogenous technologies.
 It is similar to spapi-router in a way that it allows to create partially-connected application networks and abstracts call destinations.
-However, messaging is done via RabbitMQ instead of Erlang native message passing (Erlang can be used with CloudI in non-distributed mode).
-While CloudI would work, most of our application stack is Erlang and for this purpose we do not need other communication mechanisms besides native message passing.
+While CloudI would work, most of our application stack is Erlang and for this purpose we are looking for a much simpler component.

 RELEASE
 -------